Approved Date: 26/09/18

 - Be able to keep detailed, accurate and secure written records of referrals/concerns.

 The Senior and Deputy Designated Persons will ensure all staff receive appropriate Safeguarding training, if necessary from an external provider using the endorsed Oldham LSCB materials.
-All staff will be expected to undergo endorsed Basic Awareness in Safeguarding training within the first term of their employment/placement which will be refreshed every 3 years, to enable them to understand and fulfil their safeguarding responsibilities effectively;
+All staff will be expected to undergo endorsed Basic Awareness in Safeguarding training within the first term of their employment/placement which will be refreshed every year, will also attend an annual refresher inset, and have termly updates to enable them to understand and fulfil their safeguarding responsibilities effectively;

 - All staff and volunteers, especially new or part-time staff who may work with different educational settings, will receive: